Henry Winkler: New York and California

-New York and California (1972–1973)

 Winkler moved back to New York, and began to audition for plays, movies, and commercials.
-However, he never had to work as a waiter because he was able to earn a living through performing in commercials.
-He was thus able to also perform with the Manhattan Theater Club for free.
+He was able to earn a living through performing in commercials, thus, he was able to perform with the Manhattan Theater Club for free.

 Winkler's first appearance on Broadway was as "John" in 42 Seconds from Broadway, a play that opened and closed on March 11, 1973.
-He swore to himself that one day he would "make that right."
-By 1973, he had roles in two independent films,The Lords of Flatbush and Crazy Joe.
+He swore to himself that one day he would "make that right".
+By 1973, he had roles in two independent films, The Lords of Flatbush and Crazy Joe.
 He also performed with the improv group, Off the Wall New York.
-He continued to feel anxiety, however, with the process of cold reading during auditions, and depended upon compensation strategies: "I improvised.
-I never read anything the way that it was written in my entire life.
-I would read it.
-I could instantly memorize a lot of it and then what I didn't know, I made up and threw caution to the wind and did it with conviction and sometimes I made them laugh and sometimes I got hired."
+He continued to feel anxiety, however, with the process of cold reading during auditions and depended upon compensation strategies.

 By 1973, his agent told him that it was time to leave New York and explore possibilities in California.
 Although Winkler was initially resistant, thinking he was not a good fit for Hollywood, his agent was persistent.
 Winkler ultimately decided that he had earned enough money through his work in commercials to try Hollywood for one month.
 He and his Lords of Flatbush co-star, Perry King, thus traveled to Los Angeles on September 18, 1973.
-After meeting with his agency's west coast branch, and spending five days going to auditions, Winkler was hired for a small part on The Mary Tyler Moore Show, appearing in Season 4, Episode 10, "The Dinner Party."
+After meeting with his agency's west coast branch, and spending five days going to auditions, Winkler was hired for a small part on The Mary Tyler Moore Show, appearing in Season 4, Episode 10, "The Dinner Party".